Generalized Friendship Paradoxes in Network Science: Motivation

 In \cite{EJ14} Eom and Jo looked at a \emph{Generalized Friendship Paradox}: given an externally derived attribute, \emph{on average, do our neighbours have more of this attribute than we do?} For example, in a scientific collaboration network, do our coauthors have a higher citation count than us on average?
 Such issues have subsequently been studied in a range of empirical tests, leading to concepts such as the activity and virality paradoxes \cite{Hodas13icwsm}, the H-index paradox \cite{BLA16}, the happiness paradox \cite{PMG17} and the enmity paradox \cite{GC23}.
 A further direction of research focuses attention on specific classes of networks, as in \cite{CKN21,EK21,JLY21,JLY22,SMG21}.

 The original work of Feld \cite{Feld91} set up two distinct types of averaging process.
 Following \cite{GC23} we will distinguish between them by using the terms global and local.
 (We note that the terms ``ego'' and ``alter'' are used in \cite{KKF24}.)
 Among the empirical tests for paradox effects across various application domains, some emphasize local averaging \cite{BLA16,CALS17,Bollen2017,CKN21,Kooti14icwsm,MR16,YAWC22,ZLZHY20} and others global averaging \cite{Gr14,Hodas13icwsm,NKNK24}.
 In this work we contribute to the understanding of both types of generalized friendship paradox by highlighting new cases where a paradox is guaranteed to hold for any network.
 We thereby add to the theoretical inevitability results on global averaging in \cite{Feld91,H19} and on local averaging in \cite{CKN21,EJ14,HV25}.
-We make several contributions: \begin{itemize} \item Theorem~\ref{thm:globfA} and Corollary~\ref{cor:fA} show that a global averaging paradox holds for a wide class of walk-based centrality measures. \item Theorems~\ref{thm:globnbt} and \ref{thm:locnbt} show that both global and local averaging paradoxes hold for a nonbacktracking version of eigenvector centrality. \item Theorems~\ref{thm:revgfp} and \ref{thm:revlfp} show that both global and local averaging paradoxes hold for loneliness (defined as the reciprocal of degree). \item Theorem~\ref{thm:globgmfp} shows that a global geometric mean paradox holds for degree. \end{itemize}
+Our main contributions are: \begin{itemize} \item Theorem~\ref{thm:globfA} and Corollary~\ref{cor:fA} show that a global averaging paradox holds for a wide class of walk-based centrality measures. \item Theorems~\ref{thm:globnbt} and \ref{thm:locnbt} show that both global and local averaging paradoxes hold for a nonbacktracking version of eigenvector centrality. \item Theorems~\ref{thm:revgfp} and \ref{thm:revlfp} show that both global and local averaging paradoxes hold for loneliness (defined as the reciprocal of degree). \item Theorems~\ref{thm:globgmfp} and \ref{thm:locgmfp} show that global and local geometric mean paradoxes hold for degree. \item Theorem~\ref{thm:even} characterizes when equality holds in the local averaging paradox for walk centrality. \item Counterexamples in subsection~\ref{subsec:counterggfi} show that a paradox does not hold with global averaging for even length walk centrality. \end{itemize}

+Section~\ref{sec:def} sets up the key inequalities and describes known results.
+In section~\ref{sec:ggfp}--\ref{sec:geom} we derive new paradoxes, and in section~\ref{sec:technical} we deal with some extra technicalities.
+The results of computational experiments on real and synthetic networks are presented in section~\ref{sec:exp}.
+In section~\ref{sec:summary} we summarize the current state of the art and highlight some open questions.

 In deriving results, to minimize confusion we will use the phrase ``inequality'' for expressions that arise when we compare related quantities and reserve the phrase ``paradox'' for a result showing that the inequality holds for all networks.